colourisgood/colourisgood.github.io/faq.markdown

 **Any additional duties and taxes incurred at customs are not included in the shipping cost and are the responsibility of the customer.**

-**What happens if my package is lost or stolen?**
-Colour is Good is not responsible for lost and/or stolen packages.
-Once the package has been mailed Colour is Good no longer is responsible for the shipment and it's contents.

 **Do you take returns and/or exchanges?**
 All orders are **final sale**, and we cannot issue exchanges or refunds.